-- 2.3.1 A copy of each ticket type (e.g., regular or discount prices) must be provided to AGLC, if requested. - 2.3.2 A licensed charitable organization may convert tickets from one price category to another price category, but must not exceed the approved TTV by selling more than the number of tickets approved in the licence or its approved amendment. - 2.3.3 A licensed charitable organization must sell tickets only at the price(s) indicated and approved in the licence application. - 2.3.4 If a licensed charitable organization conducts more than one raffle concurrently, ticket purchasers must be given the option of purchasing a ticket for only one of the raffle licences.
-Ticket purchasers must not be obligated to purchase tickets for multiple raffle licences. - 2.3.5 Ticket purchasers must be given the option of purchasing single tickets.
-In addition to selling single tickets, the licensed charitable organization may also sell multiple tickets at a discounted price (e.g., three tickets for \$5). - 2.3.6 When a series of draws occurs on a set schedule (e.g., cash calendar raffles), the following conditions apply: - a) the ticket price may be reduced based on the percentage of prize value remaining (e.g., for a cash calendar raffle, the ticket price may be reduced by 1/12th each month); - b) the licensed charitable organization must include the discount pricing procedure in the raffle rules; and - c) at time of sale, each ticket must state the reduced price and the eligible draw date(s). - 2.3.7 Licensed charitable organizations must not require members to purchase or sell raffle tickets as a condition of membership or continued participation in the programs or services the licensed charitable organization offers. - 2.3.8 Tickets may be purchased with cash, cheque, money order, and any PCI compliant payment method.
-The licensed charitable organization is responsible for ensuring that the revenue from ticket sales is received.
-Where a payment processor is used, the charitable organization cannot retain the information collected by the payment processor application.
-This includes bank account information, credit card numbers, and card verification value (CVV) numbers.
-The licensed charitable organization may retain the purchaser's name, address, phone number, and email address for verification and contact purposes.
+- 2.3.1 The following policies apply to all raffles: - a) A copy of each ticket type (e.g., regular or discount prices) must be provided to AGLC, if requested. - b) A licensed charitable organization may convert tickets from one price category to another price category, but the total number of tickets must not exceed the number of tickets approved in the licence or its approved amendment. - c) A licensed charitable organization must sell tickets only at the price(s) indicated and approved in the licence application. - d) If a licensed charitable organization conducts more than one raffle concurrently, ticket purchasers must be given the option of purchasing a ticket for only one of the raffle licences.
+Ticket purchasers must not be obligated to purchase tickets for multiple raffle licences. - e) Ticket purchasers must be given the option of purchasing single tickets.
+In addition to selling single tickets, the licensed charitable organization may also sell multiple tickets at a discounted price (e.g., three tickets for \$5). - f) When a series of draws occurs on a set schedule (e.g., cash calendar raffles), the following conditions apply: - i) the ticket price may be reduced based on the percentage of prize value remaining (e.g., for a cash calendar raffle, the ticket price may be reduced by 1/12th each month); - ii) the licensed charitable organization must include the discount pricing procedure in the raffle rules; and - iii) at time of sale, each ticket must state the reduced price and the eligible draw date(s). - g) Raffles that have a recurring draw structure may offer subscriptions with the following conditions: - i) unsubscribe procedures must be displayed in a prominent and unobscured location on the online main user page; - ii) ticket subscriptions are cancelled once the raffle licence is concluded;

-Original signed by DATE ISSUED: February 2, 2021 AUTHORITY: Len Rhodes
+DATE ISSUED: July 13, 2021 AUTHORITY: Original signed by Len Rhodes